nimble-training/nimble-cefe-2025/README.md

 ## Background for the workshop

 This workshop will focus on the `nimble` R package, not on statistical methodology per se.
-The material assumes attendees have basic knowledge of statistical models and some ecological statistical models.
+The materials assume attendees have basic knowledge of statistical models and some ecological statistical models.

 ## Tentative Schedule